Frequently Asked Questions

 What is Croydon Youth Zone?

-Croydon Youth Zone’s opening hours during term-time mirror school timetables, typically opening from 4pm – 10pm from Monday to Friday, and until 10pm on Saturdays and Sundays.
-During school holidays, additional junior sessions will run from 8am – 6pm, offering affordable holiday care for local parents.
+Legacy Croydon Youth Zone’s opening hours during term-time mirror school timetables, typically opening from 4pm – 10pm from Monday to Friday, and until 10pm on Saturdays and Sundays.
+During school holidays, additional junior sessions run from 8am – 6pm, offering affordable holiday care for local parents.

 Based on local demographics and experience elsewhere, OnSide has projected that around 1,500 young people will visit the Youth Zone each week.